 Nice shoes that were moderately high and stylish (not our regular comfort teaching shoes or the ones you wear out for a fabulous night)

-Make sure your shoes and everything looks nice and well kept (I used to work with an IBM contractor in my business days, and he said they would always look at their shoes, the rationale was, if they couldn’t take care of their shoes, they couldn’t take care of IBM’s product)
+Make sure your shoes and everything looks nice and well kept (I used to work with an IBM contractor in my business days, and he said they would always look at the interviewee shoes.
+The rationale was, if they couldn’t take care of all the details, they couldn’t take care of IBM’s product) That stayed with me for a number of years.

-Tattoos all covered, and no piercing jewelry showing- policies are different at each school
+Tattoos try to cover, and no piercing jewelry showing- policies are different at each school and each principal has their own opinion.

 What to Bring